 The new test called “WID-CIN”, on the other hand, examines the DNA methylation of cervical cells.
 DNA methylation is a genetic change that can be influenced by environmental factors.
 This tells the cells which parts of the genetic code to read.
 These so-called epigenetic changes can increase the risk of certain diseases such as cancer.
 The researchers not only want to identify the precursors of cancer, but also predict future cancer risk.

-‘Our work has shown how examining a cervical sample can provide information about a woman’s risk of three other types of cancer – breast, ovarian and uterine cancer – in addition to detecting cervical lesions,’ said Widschwendter.
+‘Our work has shown how examining a cervical sample can provide information regarding a woman’s risk of three other types of cancer – breast, ovarian and uterine cancer – in addition to detecting cervical lesions,’ said Widschwendter.
 Using a single sample, the risk is to be identified using different molecular signatures.

 The WID-CIN test surpassed the previous method of cytology, it said.
 “The new WID test is more accurate and detects precancerous stages even before microscopic changes occur.
 This means that the screening can be carried out in a more targeted manner,” explained Chiara Herzog, a molecular medicine specialist at the EUTOPS Institute at the University of Innsbruck.
 The test recognized more than half of those with human papillomavirus (HPV) infected womenwho did not yet have any visible cell changes, but who developed a pronounced precancerous stage within the following four years.